fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 ### Building Neural Nets

-Throughout the applications portion of the project, you’ll use the Pytorch framework to create neural networks and solve a variety of machine learning problems.
+Throughout the applications portion of the project, you’ll use the PyTorch framework to create neural networks and solve a variety of machine learning problems.
 A simple neural network has linear layers, where each linear layer performs a linear operation (just like perceptron).
 Linear layers are separated by a *non-linearity*, which allows the network to approximate general functions.
 We’ll use the ReLU operation for our non-linearity, defined as $\text{relu}(x)=\max⁡(x,0)$.
 For example, a simple one hidden layer/ two linear layers neural network for mapping an input row vector $\mathbf{x}$ to an output vector $\mathbf{f}(\mathbf{x})$ would be given by the function:

 $$
 \mathbf{f}(\mathbf{x})=\text{relu}\left(\mathbf{x} \cdot \mathbf{W}_1+\mathbf{b}_1\right) \cdot \mathbf{W}_2+\mathbf{b}_2